 df_cached = df_cut.Cache() h = df_cached.Histo1D("px_plus_py")

-Now the event loop on the cached dataset is triggered.
-This event triggers the loop
+Now the event loop on the cached dataset is triggered by accessing the histogram.

 df data frame lazily.

 c = ROOT.TCanvas() h.Draw() c.SaveAs("df019_Cache.png") print("Saved figure to df019_Cache.png")